jessicaluong/Chess/README.md

 ## Features To Add
 Two moves that still need to be added to the game are en passant and castling.
 Implementing this requires the tracking of all previous moves.

-## Piece Images
+## Credits
-The piece images are from wikipedia.
+The images used for the chess pieces in this project are sourced from the ["Rules of Chess" page on Wikipedia](https://en.wikipedia.org/wiki/Rules_of_chess#Initial_setup), specifically from the "Initial Setup" section.